I’ve never done anything the conventional way in life.

-In my spare time, you can often catch me on a volleyball court, softball field, a pair of bowling lanes, or rocking the mic during a night of karaoke.
-One of my oddest (and proudest) athletic accomplishments is that I’ve bowled sanctioned 300 games as a one-handed and two-handed bowler.
+In my spare time, you can catch me on a volleyball court, softball field, a pair of bowling lanes, or rocking the mic during a night of karaoke.
+I’m also an alternate in the boy band tribute, Larger Than Life.

 Here are some quick-hit biographical fun facts:

 Favorite writing spot: Starbucks on Main Street in New City, N.Y.
-It’s where I started putting together, “A Crazy Little Thing Called Love,” and finished my final chapter of, “Inside Out.”
+It’s where I started putting together, “A Crazy Little Thing Called Love,” and finished my final chapters of, “Inside Out.”

 Favorite musicians, in alphabetical order: Zac Brown Band, Michael Buble, Eminem, Andy Grammer, Michael Jackson, Billy Joel, Maroon 5, Jason Mraz, The Temptations, Meghan Trainor.

-Pet peeves, in no order: Canceled plans at the last minute, people cracking their neck like they do knuckles, “Drops of Jupiter” by Train, dishonesty, and inconsideration.
+Pet peeves, in no order: Canceled plans at the last minute, people cracking their neck, “Drops of Jupiter” by Train, dishonesty, and inconsideration.

 When I’m not writing I am…: Probably singing loudly and obnoxiously in my car, or cleaning my apartment while dancing like a fool.

 Five things on my bucket list, in no order: 1.
 Go to a sock-hop, dressed in all 50’s garb.
 2. Go to a masquerade ball.
 3. Blast a song on the radio while sitting in traffic, start singing, and get neighboring cars to sing along.
 4. Travel to Italy.
 5. Move to California.